Screening the Coulomb interaction leads to a prethermal regime in two-dimensional bad conductors

+By investigating $D=2$ electron systems with power-law interactions $\propto 1/r^{\alpha}$, we have observed MBL-like dynamics for $\alpha=3$ consistent with $D<\alpha < 2D$.
+On the other hand, for $\alpha=1$ consistent with $\alpha < D$, we find that the system thermalizes, in agreement with theoretical expectations (e.g., see ref.\cite{Gopalakrishnan2020} for a review).
+Although the possibility of many-body localization and MBL-like behavior in systems with power-law interactions has been explored in many theoretical studies, the case with $D<\alpha < 2D$ has been under debate (see, e.g., refs.\cite{Yao2014, Burin2015-1, Burin2015-2,Gutman2016, Nandkishore2017,Tikhonov2018, Gopalakrishnan2019,Nag2019, Roy2019, Sajna2020}).
+Therefore, our observation of MBL-like behavior in this regime provides important insights and constraints for the theory.

 Our central results are thus the direct observation of the MBL-like, prethermal regime in an electronic system, and clarifying the effects of the interaction range on the fate of glassy dynamics and MBL in 2D.
-By establishing a new, versatile solid-state platform for the study of MBL, our work also opens new possibilities for further investigations, such as noise measurements as a probe of ergodicity breaking and many-body entanglement \cite{Serbyn2014,Abanin2019}.
+However, whether the state reached at long times (at $t>\tau_\mathrm{\sigma}$) in the case of a screened Coulomb interaction corresponds to a true thermal equilibrium or some quasi-steady state remains an open question for future study.
+Indeed, by establishing a new, versatile solid-state platform for the study of MBL, our work also opens new possibilities for further investigations, such as noise measurements as a probe of ergodicity breaking and many-body entanglement\cite{Serbyn2014,Abanin2019}.